LillianWong/foam/tutorial/phonecat/2-concepts.md

 - **View:** Presents your data to the user for viewing and editing.
 - **Controller:** Mediates between model and view.

 Many frameworks focus on the model and the view which are application-specific because every app needs its own data types, forms and style of presentation.
-But the definitions of the models and their views can be pretty lightweight, especially if you're given some extensible, customizable components for common needs.
+But the definitions of the models and their views can be lightweight, especially if you're given some extensible, customizable components for common needs.

 FOAM goes a step farther and allows controllers to be generic so that they can operate on all kinds of models and views.
 In many cases, FOAM's default controllers can be used to build the structure of your application, requiring you to write code only for application-specific details while the controllers provide navigation, animations, editing, searching, and more.